insites-io/addon-events/README.md

-# Ecommerce Addon
+# Events Addon
-Latest `v1.1.0`
+Latest `v1.0.0`

 ## Overview
-The Ecommerce Template provides a starting point for building the ecommerce section of the website, including product listing, product details, shopping cart, checkout process, payment, and order history.

-This addon requires Portal Application to be installed first.

-The Ecommerce Template is stored in the public folder: modules/ecommerce/.
+The Event Addon is a modular extension designed to integrate seamlessly with the existing Portal Template.
+It provides a complete solution for managing events and streamlining the ticket purchase process within the portal environment.

 ## Tech Stack